uoon/Hobproj/README.md

 				print "found this wallet while tending the grounds.
 There's no money in it, but it's a real nice wallet.'" inv.add_item('Wallet')
 				print
-				print "A Leather Wallet was added to your inventory." print
+				print "A Luxurious Leather Wallet was added to your inventory." print
 				print "Stop wasting time.
 You should really head into the Bank now." print '-' * 30